Light scanning photomacrography: Equipment and setup

 Light Scanning Photomacrography (LSP), or Scanning Light Photomacrography (SLP) Setup.
 Labels: 1) film camera 2) copy stand 3) specimen mounted on a motorized stage 4) equipment leveling jacks 5) slide projector.

 Commercial systems

 A commercial SLP instrument was produced by the Irvine Optical Corp.
 Their DYNAPHOT system was based on a photomacroscope and could capture images on 4x5 film.
 The instrument came with two or three illumination sources and a motorized specimen stage.
 The system advertised a 2X – 40X magnification range and the ability to capture images in black and white and color.
-Other systems have been developed by Nile Root and Theodore Clarke and reported higher magnification (up to 100X).
+Other systems have been developed by Nile Root and Theodore Clarke and reported higher magnifications (up to 100X).

 Dynaphot Light Scanning Images of foraminifers from Escanaba Trough.